stroncis/numpy-image-shredder/README.md

     *   **Solarize**: In photography, [solarization](https://en.wikipedia.org/wiki/Solarization_(photography)) is the effect of tone reversal observed in cases of extreme overexposure of the photographic film in the camera.
 Not a big fan of this, but it is ubiquitous.
 A higher threshold value sets a brighter threshold, and colors need to be brighter to be overexposed. `solarized_img[solarized_img >= threshold] = 255 - solarized_img[solarized_img >= threshold]`.
 NumPy's boolean array indexing is used to select pixels above a `threshold` and inverts their values.

 5.  **Display**:
-    *   `matplotlib` is used to create a figure with three subplots showing the original (padded) image, the image after vertical shredding, and the final shredded image.
+    *   `Matplotlib` is used to create a figure with three subplots showing the original (padded) image, the image after vertical shredding, and the final shredded image.
     *   This figure is saved to an in-memory buffer and converted to a PIL Image, which is then displayed in the Gradio UI.
     *   Output view for seamless tile image:<br>
         ![Output view](assets/images/result_example.png)